Koonpoy/Koonpoy.github.io/install-vm.md

 ![image](https://user-images.githubusercontent.com/100128996/182580574-327b5a9a-88e4-4814-b22c-bb3154987a49.png)

-> choose the memory size you want to give a virsual machine.If you think it not enough ,You can comeback and change agian later .
+> Choose the memory size you want to give a virsual machine.If you think it not enough ,You can comeback and change agian later .

 ![image](https://user-images.githubusercontent.com/100128996/182581047-78fead17-a086-4abe-8b7f-aba93a2a1edc.png)